sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 scope

 >  REQUIRED.
 Indicates the access privileges being requested.
-MUST contain at least the value 'openid' and SHOULD contain a specific scope for which access is requested.
+MUST contain at least the value `openid` and SHOULD contain a specific scope for which access is requested.

 redirect_uri